skycommand/AdminScripts/README.markdown

 There was a period of time when Windows was plagued with bugs that corrupted the icon cache.
 These scripts were conceived in that time, as ways of mitigating the problem.
 I have long stopped using them though.

-`Refresh icon cache with MoveFile.cmd` is the most effective of those but it is hard-coded to use an installed copy of `movefile.exe` from the Microsoft Sysinternals utility set.
+`Refresh icon cache with MoveFile.cmd` is the most effective of those but it is hard-coded to use an installed copy of `MoveFile.exe` from the Microsoft Sysinternals utility set.

 ## Last logon time

-`lastlogon.vbs` takes a long time to run, but returns a list of all local users and the date and time of their last logon action.
+`LastLogon.vbs` takes a long time to run, but returns a list of all local users and the date and time of their last logon action.

 A matter of licensing: I did not write this script.
 The user who posted it was called `Corvus1` and posted it in educational spirit.